Going camping? We’ve got important firewood tips for you.

-Or picking a place to park your camper?
-It’s the perfect vacation getaway.
+Camping is the perfect vacation getaway.
 Pulling up to a beautiful campsite, enjoying nature, the woods or forest, in a state or national park.
 And you might be thinking about bringing firewood along from home.
-But don’t!
-Bringing firewood from home to the place you’re camping could put your favorite campsite, park, or forest in danger.
+But please- don’t do that!
+Instead, do the right thing for trees- buy firewood near where you’ll burn it, buy certified heat treated firewood, or gather firewood at the campground if allowed.

-When you bring firewood camping, you risk carrying a tree killing insects or diseases right along with you.
+When you bring firewood from your backyard along with you, you risk carrying a tree killing insects or diseases right into your campground.

 The bugs can crawl out, spread to the trees and forest at the campground or state or national park, and begin to destroy those trees and forests.
 That means less fun for future campers- and less trees for everyone.
 We’re careful to extinguish campfires, pick up after ourselves in campgrounds, state parks and national parks, so we should be conscientious campers when it comes to firewood as well.